ohmjs/ohm/doc/api-reference.md

 <b><pre class="api">n.minNumChildren: number</pre></b>

-For an iterator node, the minimal number of child nodes possible.
+For an iterator node, the minimum number of child nodes possible.

 <b><pre class="api">n.maxNumChildren: number</pre></b>

-For an iterator node, the maximal number of child nodes possible.
+For an iterator node, the maximum number of child nodes possible.

 <b><pre class="api">n.primitiveValue: number|string|...</pre></b>

-For a terminal node, the primitive value that the node has.
+For a terminal node, the raw value that was consumed from the input stream.

 #### Operations and Attributes